scy-v/ur_moveitpy_ros2/README.md

 ---

 # 4. Intel Realsense ROS2 Configuration (Optional)

-If you want to use the Realsense camera (e.g. D435i) with ROS2:
+If you want to use the Realsense camera (e.g., D435i) with ROS2:

 1. Install [Realsense SDK](https://github.com/IntelRealSense/librealsense) first.
 2. Clone the ROS2 package: